-The Company operates as one operating segment as it only reports financial information on an aggregate basis to the Chief Executive Officer, its chief operating decision maker, who regularly reviews financial operating results for purposes of allocating resources and evaluating financial performance.
+We operate as one operating segment as we only report financial information on an aggregate basis to the Chief Executive Officer, our chief operating decision maker, who regularly reviews financial operating results for purposes of allocating resources and evaluating financial performance.
 There are no segment managers who are held accountable for operations, operating results, and plans for components or types of products or services below the unit level.
-As of December 31, 2022, all long-lived assets were in the United States.
+As of December 31, 2021, all long-lived assets were in the United States.